autism-101/hugo-website/content/english/autism-education.md

   title: "Autism Educational Resources"
   image: "images/education.jpg"
-  imagealt: "A woman is shown reading while sitting on a large stack of books." content : "I have gathered some great Autism educational resources for you to learn more directly from other autistic people."
+  imagealt: "A woman is shown reading while sitting on a large stack of books." content : "I have gathered some great Autism educational resources, with many created by autistic people."
   button:
     enable : true
     label : "Goodreads Lists"